iumiCash/iumiCash.github.io/docs/requests.md

 ## URL

-iumiCash offers multiple URL's to its API services, which are a part of credentials:
+iumiCash offers multiple URL's to its API services, which are provided by iumiCash together with credentials:

 * Sandbox URL: used for testing purposes only and does not affect production data.
 * Production URL: used for real data operations.